 - International Perspectives

-Courses students choose to take in addition to the CORE, school or college, and major requirements.
+Courses students choose to take in addition to the core curriculum, school or college, and major requirements.

 Please see the Grading System section of the catalog for more information.